WokLibCodeClub/Hello-Python/step3/step3.md

 If this was a maths sum it would look like complete nonsense, but in Python the equals sign isn't used to indicate two things are equal, it's used to set the value of a variable.

-In this code Python starts at the right hand side, looks at the value of variable *counter* and adds one to it; then the equals sign has the effect of taking this new increased number and setting the counter variable equal to it.
+In this code Python starts at the right hand side, looks at the value of variable *counter* and adds one to it; then the equals sign has the effect of taking this new increased number and setting (updating, really) the counter variable equal to it.

 Actually, increasing the value of a variable by 1 is something we need to do *so often* that we have a little shortcut for it.
 So the quick way to increase variable *counter* by 1 is to use the code: